Otto Warmbier's Parents Sue North Korea, Alleging Torture Of Their Son

 The lawsuit comes just weeks before President Trump is due to meet with North Korean leader Kim Jong Un, an extraordinary and unprecedented meeting.
 And it was filed just days after the administration announced that Mike Pompeo — then CIA director, now secretary of state — met with North Korea earlier this month.

 In general, countries are immune from lawsuits in other countries.
 "We prefer that disputes between sovereigns really be resolved at the diplomatic stage, as opposed to the private civil litigation stage," law professor Stephen Vladeck of the University of Texas explained to NPR in 2016.
-And then there's the question of reciprocity, he said: "Otherwise you'd have a race to the bottom where countries would hail each other into each other's courts."
+And then there's the question of reciprocity, he said: "Otherwise you'd have a race to the bottom where countries would hale each other into each other's courts."

 But there are exceptions — including, in the U.S., an exception for countries designated as state sponsors of terrorism.
 That's what allowed Washington Post reporter Jason Rezaian to sue Iran for torture in 2016.